Massachusetts Car Repossession Laws

 The reason for this is very ancient.
 The public peace belongs to society and its government (formerly the king) and no private person,

-including a repo man, has the right to breach it.
+including a repo agent, has the right to breach it.

-A breach of the peace occurs when a repo man uses force or
+A breach of the peace occurs when a repo agent uses force or

 threats of force against people or property.
-A repo man also breaches the peace if he presses on with a
+A repo agent also breaches the peace if he presses on with a

 repossession attempt after you object.
 The